Pseudo-likelihood-based $M$-estimation of random graphs with dependent edges and parameter vectors of increasing dimension: Introduction

+We do so by focusing on pseudo-likelihood-based $M$-estimators, which possess convenient factorization properties and are more scalable than estimators based on intractable likelihood functions.
+Despite computational advantages, the properties of pseudo-likelihood-based $M$-estimators for random graphs with dependent edges and parameter vectors of increasing dimension are unknown.
+In the related literature on Ising models and discrete Markov random fields in single-observation scenarios, consistency of maximum pseudo-likelihood estimators has been established \citep{ Co92,Ch07a,BhMu18,GhMu20}, but those results are limited to a fixed number of parameters.

-We demonstrate that scalable estimation of random graph models with dependent edges and parameter vectors of increasing dimension is possible, using pseudo-likelihood-based $M$-estimators.
-We do so by establishing the first consistency results and convergence rates for pseudo-likelihood-based $M$-estimators for parameter vectors of increasing dimension based on a single observation of dependent random variables.
-The main results are stated in terms of random graphs, but could be extended to models of dependent random variables with countable and uncountable sample spaces.
-In fact, the main results neither assume a specific form of interactions (e.g., pairwise interactions) nor a specific form of structure (e.g., lattice structure), although the main results make weak dependence assumptions and additional structure (e.g., overlapping or non-overlapping subpopulation structure) is helpful for verifying them.
-We showcase consistency results and convergence rates for pseudo-likelihood-based $M$-estimators in applications to random graphs, using generalized $\beta$-models with dependent edges and parameter vectors of increasing dimension as examples.
-These results cover dense- and sparse-graph settings.
+We demonstrate that scalable estimation of random graph models with dependent edges is possible, by establishing convergence rates of pseudo-likelihood-based $M$-estimators for discrete undirected graphical models with exponential parameterizations and parameter vectors of increasing dimension in single-observation scenarios.
+In contrast to high-dimensional graphical models, we do not assume that independent replications are available.
+The main results have possible applications to discrete and dependent network, spatial, and temporal data.
+We highlight the impact of two complex phenomena on the convergence rate: phase transitions and model near-degeneracy.
+To showcase convergence rates, we establish convergence rates for generalized $\beta$-models with dependent edges and parameter vectors of increasing dimension in dense- and sparse-graph settings.